prashanth2661/Password-Generator-Application/README.md

 # Password-Generator-Application
-This is a simple command-line Password Generator application written in Python.
-It generates a random password based on the desired length provided by the user.

 # Features
 Random Password Generation: Generates a password containing a mix of uppercase and lowercase letters, digits, and punctuation characters.